-After the age of 18, you will need to use your own income to buy your own food, pay for everyday travel, and pay for things such as clothing, personal care, going out and mobile phone bills.
+After the age of 18, you will need to use your own income to buy your own food, pay for everyday travel, and pay for things such as:

 There are further leaflets available from your Social Worker and Personal Advisor on how to make a benefit claim and the process, the different types of benefit and the identification you will need.

 Remember you need to have a bank account before 18 years old, ID and National Insurance number number as you are responsible to claim Housing Benefit to pay your rent, Council Tax and any relevant benefits such as:

 Job Seekers Allowance

 Speak to your Housing Officer or Personal Advisor.
 Please don’t leave it too late to resolve any issues we are here to support you

 For more information and advice about money matters please see our Financial Support page.